CompuTec/computec-docs/docs/labels/setup/other-functions.md

 ![Log](./media/other-functions/ct-labels-logs.webp)

 The Logs Tab provides a log viewer for tracking system events.
-Users can select a specific date and logging source (service, installation, or manager) to review relevant logs.
+Users can select a specific date and logging source (service, installaxtion, or manager) to review relevant logs.
 On the right side, there are quick options for exporting logs to a file for further analysis.

 ## Requests Tab